javahacks/odx-commander/README.md

 ## Features

-ODX Commander is a VS-Code extension that allows fast navigation through large diagnostic data sets available in ODX format.
+ODX Commander is a sophisticated VS-Code extension that allows fast navigation through large diagnostic data sets available in ODX format.
+After installation there are two additional view groups on the left:

 ![Diagnostic Layers](./help/layers.jpg)

-After installation there are two additional view containers on the left.
-One shows detailed information about all diagnostic layer containers and appropriate structure for
+The first group shows detailed information about all diagnostic layer containers and appropriate structure for

-* Protocols
+* Protocols (Purple)
-* Functional Groups
+* Functional Groups (Blue)
-* Shared Data
+* Shared Data (Red)
-* Base Variants
+* Base Variants (Yellow)
-* ECU Variants
+* ECU Variants (Green)

+Each layer is represented by a unique color to simply indicate the hierarchy location of all diagnostic elements.

-the other one shows the structure of the remaining ODX categorries
+The second group shows the structure of all other remaining ODX categories

 * Vehicle Information
 * Comparams